JennyTran17/VR_Project/README.md

 ## 1. Introduction
-Witchcraft VR is a virtual reality prototype developed using Unity (v 2022.3.62f1) and the XR Interaction Toolkit.

-The project's aim is to explore interaction design, locomotion, and object-based gameplay within a VR environment.
-Player move freely through a virtual space, collect ingredients and craft potions.
+Witchcraft VR is a virtual reality application developed using Unity (v 2022.3.62f1) and the XR Interaction Toolkit with the aim is to have a gameplay with interaction design, locomotion inside a VR environment.
+Player can move freely through a virtual space, collect ingredients and craft potions.

-This report documents the technical achievements of the project, highlights challenges encountered during development, and learning outcomes reflection.
+This report will document the technical achievements of the project, highlights challenges encountered during development, and learning outcomes reflection.
 <table border="0">
   <tr align="center">
     <td><img src="https://github.com/user-attachments/assets/28c0be3a-c603-4d14-9a37-ae30053d3c2c" width="400"></td>